Quantum Origin of Diffraction from Bright and Dark States: Detector-oriented basis for single-photon diffraction

-Although photons can occupy these states, their specific phase structure, associated with transverse wave number $k_n$, causes complete destructive interference in the $\theta$ direction.
-As a result, they remain decoupled from the detector under the interaction Hamiltonian.
+Although the photons can occupy these states, their specific phase structure associated with $k_n$ makes them remain decoupled from the detector under the interaction Hamiltonian $\hat{H}$.
+As a result, they are unable to excite the sensor atom in the $\theta$ direction.